uxmie/coal/README.md

 </p>

 [FCL](https://github.com/flexible-collision-library/fcl) was forked in 2015, creating a new project called HPP-FCL.
-Since then, a large part of the code has been rewritten or removed (for the unused and untested part), and new features have been developped (see below).
+Since then, a large part of the code has been rewritten or removed (unused and untested code), and new features have been introduced (see below).
 Due to these major changes, it was decided in 2024 to rename the HPP-FCL project to **Coal**.

-If you use **Coal** in your projects and research papers, we would appreciate it if you'd [cite it](https://raw.githubusercontent.com/coal-library/coal/devel/CITATION.bib).
+If you use **Coal** in your projects and research papers, we would appreciate it if you would [cite it](https://raw.githubusercontent.com/coal-library/coal/devel/CITATION.bib).

 ## New features

 Compared to the original [FCL](https://github.com/flexible-collision-library/fcl) library, the main new features are:
 - dedicated and efficient implementations of the GJK and the EPA algorithms (we do not rely on [libccd](https://github.com/danfis/libccd))
 - the support of safety margins for collision detection
-- an accelerated version of collision detection *à la Nesterov*, which leads to increased performances (up to a factor of 2).
+- an accelerated version of collision detection *à la Nesterov*, which leads to increased performance (up to a factor of 2).
 More details are available in this [paper](https://hal.archives-ouvertes.fr/hal-03662157/)
 - the computation of a lower bound of the distance between two objects when collision checking is performed, and no collision is found
 - the implementation of Python bindings for easy code prototyping
 - the support of new geometries such as height fields, capsules, ellipsoids, etc.